maytheu/lab/README.md

 # lab
-booth_lab This is a CAT laboratory for institution where laboratory are not readily available
+ This is a CAT laboratory for institution where laboratory are not readily available